w4se05/4fkingyears/ULTIMATE OBSIDIAN PROMPT.md

     - Definitions, formulas, theorems, and properties written concisely.

     - Logical progression: Definition → Concept → Property → Implication.

+    - If there are any new terminologies or abbreviations that you haven't mentioned please clarify right away.

     - Short notes using callouts like “> [!Note]” or “> [!Property]”.